-Shoalhaven children live out Reconciliation Week theme by study of shared language
+Shoalhaven children live out Reconciliation Week theme

 As Australian early childhood education and care (ECEC) services participate in National Reconciliation Week (27 May – 3 June), a group of young children in New South Wales’ Shoalhaven district are living the theme of “in this together” by participating in the Sounds, Words, Aboriginal language and Yarning (SWAY) program.